 Here at Shields, we offer composite bonding, which isn’t as long-lasting as veneers but is more cost-effective and doesn’t require as much removal of your tooth enamel as is the case with veneers.
 During your appointment with us, we will talk you through the benefits of both composite bonding and veneers and advise on which we feel would best suit your needs, but the final decision is always your own.

 Porcelain veneers at our Roscrea dental practice are priced at €925-€1000 and you can view our full list of fees here.
 We also offer a maintenance scheme if you’re looking for a Limerick dentist.
 Our plans start from as little as €18.29 per month for adults, €6.53 for children and €9.90 for students.

 Are you interested in finding out more about veneers in Roscrea?
-There are several ways you can get in touch with our friendly team, who will book you in for an appointment with us here at Shields Dental & Implant Clinic.
+There are several ways you can get in touch with our friendly team, who will book you in for an appointment with us here at Shields Dental & Orthodontic Clinic.

 We offer free, no-obligation video consultations during which patients can find out all they need to know about our treatment options.
 Our friendly reception team can answer any questions you may have about this.
 All you have to do is pick up the phone!